jfbastien/papers/README.md

 papers.
 The paper revision (the `R` part in `P` numbered papers) has to be incremented, and a new paper published.

 New paper numbers are obtained through the Committee's Vice-Chair.
+The Committee's website details [how to submit proposals][].

   [the Committee site]: https://isocpp.org/std/the-committee
   [the C++ mailings]: http://open-std.org/jtc1/sc22/wg21/docs/papers/
+  [how to submit proposals]: https://isocpp.org/std/submit-a-proposal